Weave Code

 For Executives:

-"This package lets us write cleaner, more maintainable PHP code by replacing repetitive loops with reusable, composable functions—like map/filter for arrays but without heavy dependencies.
-It’s ideal for data-heavy workflows (e.g., processing large datasets, API responses) where performance and readability matter.
-Think of it as a ‘batteries-included’ toolkit for iteration, reducing bugs and onboarding time for engineers.
-The MIT license and tiny footprint mean zero risk, and it aligns with modern PHP’s push for functional patterns."
+"This package enables us to write cleaner, more maintainable PHP code by replacing repetitive loops with reusable, composable functions—like map/filter for arrays but without heavy dependencies.
+It’s ideal for data-heavy workflows in Laravel, such as processing large datasets or API responses, where performance and readability matter.
+The MIT license and minimal footprint mean zero risk, and it aligns with modern PHP’s push for functional patterns.
+By adopting this, we can reduce bugs, improve onboarding for engineers, and future-proof our codebase for functional programming paradigms."

 For Engineering Teams:

-*"php-standard-library/iter gives us a lightweight, dependency-free way to handle iterables (arrays, generators) with functional-style helpers like map, filter, and reduce.
-Key benefits:
+*"php-standard-library/iter provides a lightweight, dependency-free way to handle iterables (arrays, generators) with functional-style helpers like map, filter, and reduce.
+Key benefits for Laravel include:

-• Lazy evaluation: Process data on-the-fly (e.g., stream database results without loading all rows).
+• Lazy evaluation: Process data on-the-fly (e.g., stream Eloquent results without loading all rows into memory).

-• Consistency: Normalize how we handle mixed iterables across the codebase.
+• Consistency: Normalize how we handle mixed iterables across the codebase, reducing edge cases.

-• Testability: Encapsulate iteration logic in pure functions, making tests easier to write.
+• Testability: Encapsulate iteration logic in pure functions, making tests easier to write and mock.

 For Developers:

 *"This is like JavaScript’s Array.prototype methods but for PHP—no frameworks, just composable iteration tools.
-Use cases:
+Use cases in Laravel:

 • Filter data lazily: iter($logs)->filter(fn($log) => $log->level === 'ERROR').